 - Monopod (for low light/small aperture shots)

 Fully loaded with food, kit and water, my backpack weighs about 20 lbs (9 kilos).
 Some people prefer lighter, around 15 lbs.
 Some hikers have pared down their backpack to a magical-sounding 10 lbs.
 In which case, I have questions.
-On the other hand, I tend to over-prepare.
-But I don’t mind packing a bit too much — I figure the extra pounds will only make my legs stronger.
+On the other hand, I tend to over-prepare and over-pack.
+But I don’t mind carrying a little too much — what doesn’t kill me, makes me stronger.

 - Garmin Watch